redefining an industry

 When Dash In first came to us, they had a successful convenience store network of over 450 stores.
 At the same time, their dependency on major oil companies’ brands had become a drag on their ability to chart an independent (and more successful) path for their business.

-For the next stage of growth, Dash In wanted to assert their own proprietary brand, with the potential to take their business in interesting new directions that were not possible under the current model.
-The task ahead of us was to build a new Dash In brand that could stand on it's own and connect meaningfully with its customers.
+For the next stage of growth, Dash In wanted to develop their own proprietary brand, to explore new directions that were not viable under the current model.
+The task ahead of us was to build a new Dash In brand that could connect meaningfully with its customers.
 This engagement entailed a significant amount of strategy work leading to the development of new customer experiences and business models, and design of the many brand assets needed to make this vision a reality.
 We also worked with Dash In to develop an innovation strategy and deliver that strategy via market testing and pilot store development.

 This integrated approach continued into implementation.
 Our vision of transforming the brand at the operational level involved creating a framework that brought all the important stakeholders to the table, working in an integrated manner to define a new identity for the brand through a combination of product, design and operational changes.
 Throughout this process, we worked alongside a group of hand-picked fellow travelers in the areas of menu design, supply chain, architectural design, interior design, CRM and payment technology.
 We led this process in close cooperation with a steering team representing all of Dash In's key executive leadership functions, with Operations and Marketing both playing leading roles.

 The result was the development of a new strategic vision, a new brand identity to deliver on that vision, and a range of exciting changes to product, business operations and ultimately, customer perceptions of the brand.